Your evening decides your morning before you ever set an alarm

 Block 5: Light movement earlier, stillness later

 A 2022 systematic review and meta-analysis by D’Aurea and colleagues found that physical exercise reduces insomnia severity in adults with insomnia, with high-quality evidence for the severity outcome and lower-quality evidence for subjective sleep quality [11].
-Exercise helps, and the timing and intensity both matter.
-Vigorous exercise in the last 60 to 90 minutes before bed elevates core body temperature and heart rate, which can work against the natural cooling the circadian clock is trying to produce.
+Exercise helps, and both the timing and the intensity matter.
+Vigorous exercise in the last 60 to 90 minutes before bed elevates core body temperature and heart rate, which works against the natural cooling the circadian clock is trying to produce.
 Earlier-evening low-to-moderate movement supports sleep without paying that cost.
-A gentle walk after dinner, 10 minutes of yoga or stretching, or a mobility routine for a sedentary body works well.
+A gentle walk after dinner, 10 minutes of yoga or stretching, or a short mobility routine for a sedentary body all work well.
 Save the hard workout for earlier in the day.

 Block 6: Meal, caffeine, and alcohol timing

-What you eat and drink in the three hours before bed is a quiet input that changes sleep architecture.
+What you eat and drink in the three hours before bed is a quiet input that reshapes sleep architecture.
 Heavy late meals shift blood flow to digestion and raise core temperature when you want it dropping.
-Caffeine within roughly 6 hours of bed can block the adenosine signal that drives sleep pressure, which is why a 5 pm coffee will often still cost you 20 minutes of sleep latency at 11 pm even if you feel subjectively tired.
-Alcohol is the most common hidden sleep disruptor: it shortens sleep latency (you fall asleep faster) but then fragments the second half of the night as the body metabolizes it, reducing deep and REM sleep.
+Caffeine within roughly six hours of bed can block the adenosine signal that drives sleep pressure, which is why a 5 pm coffee often still costs you sleep latency at 11 pm even when you feel tired.
+Alcohol is the most common hidden disruptor: it shortens sleep latency, so you fall asleep faster, then fragments the second half of the night as your body metabolizes it, cutting into deep and REM sleep.

-- Finish dinner at least 2 to 3 hours before bedtime.
+- Finish dinner at least two to three hours before bedtime.

 - Stop caffeine by early afternoon, and earlier if you are a slow metabolizer.

 - Treat alcohol as a sleep modifier, not a sleep aid.
-If you drink, finish at least 3 hours before bed.
+If you drink, finish at least three hours before bed.

 - Hydrate through the day but taper fluids in the final 60 to 90 minutes to reduce 3 am bathroom trips.